ThomasSilloway/Sleepy-AI-Army/BACKLOG.md

 ## Fix bug with calling infantry from general

+### Notes
+- `update-comments-shoot_component` has an underscore - oh it's just using the value from the config, nopt from commandline.

+- Also noticed this time it didn't create a branch for some reason

+### Log
 :15.887 - info - Constructed army-infantry run command: uv run src/main.py --root_git_path C:\GithubRepos\Project-Elder --mission_folder_path C:\GithubRepos\Project-Elder\ai-missions\update-comments-with-a-temp-word
 08:15.887 - info - Executing army-infantry from directory: C:\GithubRepos\Sleepy-AI-Army\army-infantry
 08:16.761 - info - --- Start of output from army-infantry ---